Antimicrobial resistance: Phage therapy

 Phage therapy is the therapeutic use of bacteriophages to treat pathogenic bacterial infections.
 Phage therapy has many potential applications in human medicine as well as dentistry, veterinary science, and agriculture.

 Phage therapy relies on the use of naturally occurring bacteriophages to infect and lyse bacteria at the site of infection in a host.
 Due to current advances in genetics and biotechnology these bacteriophages can possibly be manufactured to treat specific infections.
 Phages can be bioengineered to target multidrug-resistant bacterial infections, and their use involves the added benefit of preventing the elimination of beneficial bacteria in the human body.
 Phages destroy bacterial cell walls and membrane through the use of lytic proteins which kill bacteria by making many holes from the inside out.
-Bacteriophages can even possess the ability to digest the biofilm that many bacteria develop that protect them from antibiotics in order to effectively infect and kill bacteria.
+Bacteriophages can even possess the ability to digest the biofilm that many bacteria develop that protect them from antibiotics to effectively infect and kill bacteria.
 Bioengineering can play a role in creating successful bacteriophages.

 Understanding the mutual interactions and evolutions of bacterial and phage populations in the environment of a human or animal body is essential for rational phage therapy.

 Bacteriophagics are used against antibiotic resistant bacteria in Georgia (George Eliava Institute) and in one institute in Wrocław, Poland.
 Bacteriophage cocktails are common drugs sold over the counter in pharmacies in eastern countries.
 In Belgium, four patients with severe musculoskeletal infections received bacteriophage therapy with concomitant antibiotics.
 After a single course of phage therapy, no recurrence of infection occurred and no severe side-effects related to the therapy were detected.

+Computational and data analytical methods

+Analysing AMR data at scale requires dedicated computational approaches, as routine microbiological data from clinical laboratories can be large, heterogeneous, and subject to varying local standards.
+Several open-source tools have been developed to support this work.

+The AMR package for R provides functions for standardising and analysing phenotypical resistance data, including interpretation of MIC and disk diffusion results against EUCAST and CLSI breakpoints, and calculation of resistance rates across patient populations.